kampersanda/rcomp/README.md

 ## Test

 The unit tests are written using [doctest](https://github.com/onqtam/doctest).
-After compiling, you can run tests in the following command:
+After compiling, you can run tests with the following command:

 ```shell
 $ make test